yagizher/gta-resources/readme.md

 # Usage
 Feel free to use my [Base](https://github.com/DiscworldZA/gta-resources/tree/master/disc-base) mod to create your own!
 Just credit me in some way.
 Share your mods you created with my base mod with me!

+# Credit
+- Did I forget to credit you for your code?
+- Am I using your code without permission?
+- Do you want to use my code?

+Message me on Discord.
+I will help you out.

 # Discord
 - DiscworldZA#5430